The 20 Best Shows and Movies to Watch on Disney Plus Right Now | TV Guide

 Before option paralysis burns the Disney+ menu into your screen, take a look at our list of 20 shows and movies available on Disney+ to watch on launch day.
 We've picked through the animated classics, the best of the Disney Channel Original Movies, the new Disney+ originals, and more to trim the mountain of possibilities into a manageable stack.

 Have you heard of this one?
 A bunch of superheroes get together and fight a guy with a big jaw who wears a fancy glove?
 It's here, earlier than expected.
+(Disney also managed last-minute deals for other Marvel movies — Guardians of the Galaxy 2, Iron Man 2, and more — that weren't expected to be available for launch.)
 But find a comfortable place to watch: It's over three hours long.

 Escape to Witch Mountain (1975)